oracle/python-oracledb/doc/src/user_guide/connection_handling.rst

 times.
 Another example is when using a statement boundary of *transaction*.
 In this scenario, any commit can invalidate open cursors.

+It is recommended to use python-oracledb's local :ref:`connpooling` where possible instead of implicit connection pooling.
+This gives multi-user applications more control over pooled server reuse.

 .. _proxyauth: